What are PFAS?

 DWI guidance to water companies

-In January 2021, the DWI published updated guidance for PFAS compounds in drinking water, and in response to emerging data from the EA about environmental risks, the Inspectorate sent an Information Letter to water companies in England and Wales requiring companies to monitor for a wider range of PFAS and update their risk assessments accordingly.
+In July 2022, the DWI published an updated Information Letter and guidance for PFAS compounds in drinking water requiring water companies in England and Wales to monitor for a wider range of PFAS and update their risk assessments accordingly.

-The DWI guidance follows a tiered approach with a wholesomeness value of 0.1 micrograms per litre, which is equivalent to 0.1 parts per billion.
+The DWI guidance follows a tiered approach with a guideline value of 0.1 micrograms per litre, which is equivalent to 0.1 parts per billion.

 Private Water Supplies